SeekND/CaptureTheFlag/README.md

   - R6 VIOLET
   - R7 WHITE
   - R8 MULTICOLOUR
-  Press reset button in each arduino to restart game

-  ### GAME IDEA 4 (SCAVENGER HUNT - MODE 6) ###
-  Up to 8 players (R1-R8) start from a staging area and try to find as many HIDDEN flags as they can before everyone runs out of battery.
-  Once a flag is captured it cannot be recaptured by another drone.
-The one with the most flags captured wins.
-  - R1 BLUE
-  - R2 GREEN
-  - R3 YELLOW
-  - R4 RED
-  - R5 CYAN
-  - R6 VIOLET
-  - R7 WHITE
-  - R8 MULTICOLOUR
-  Press reset button in each arduino to restart game
+ Game restarts automatically once the timer finishes.

  ### GAME IDEA 5 (SINGLEPLAYER CTF - MODE 4)  ###
   Set your whoop to raceband1.
 Turn all the flags and spread them in several places of your house.
   Once you start capturing a flag the timer for that flag will start.
-If you go away from that flag it will start decreasing, depending on how many colours you captured.
+If you go away from that flag the leds will start decreasing.
-  If the colours of the flag get to 0 you will not be able to recapture the flag.
-See how long you will managed to keep most flags alive.
-Good luck!
+  If the leds of the flag get to 0 you will not be able to recapture the flag.
+See how long you will managed to keep all flags alive.

-  - R1 BLUE
-  - R2 GREEN
-  - R3 YELLOW
-  - R4 RED
-  - R5 CYAN
-  - R6 VIOLET
-  - R7 WHITE
+Once the timer finishes the flag will show how many points they got.
+If you fail the flag will turn red.

-  - R8 MULTICOLOUR
+  - Use Raceband1

-  Press reset button in each arduino to restart game
+ Game restarts automatically once the timer finishes.

+ ### GAME IDEA 6 (DOMINATION CTF - MODE 3)  ###
+  Setup both teams in each flag area.
+Prime your flag by putting your team's drone next to it.
+  Try to capture the other team's flag and defend yours.
+Game ends when the timer set expires (default 2m 30s).
+Once the timer finishes the flag will show which team won by showing the team colour and how many points they got.

+ Game restarts automatically once the timer finishes.

 # CONTACTS